steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ```

-First we import the neccessary packages; for `std::ffi:cstr`, since the extension is also interacting with C code from postgres via an abstraction in `pgrx` we will make use of some `Foreign function interface` utils alot and one of them is the null pointer char `char *` in c which is now represented has `CStr`.
+Firstly, we import the necessary packages; for `std::ffi:cstr`, since the extension is also interacting with C code from Postgres via an abstraction in `pgrx` we will make use of some `Foreign function interface` utils a lot and one of them is the null pointer char `char *` in c which is now represented has `CStr`.

-We create a static variable and a static lifetime for each of this config variables and the declare a initialization function to define each of the config variable via `GucRegistry::define_string_guc` this function will be called for each of the propose variables and in it we declare the `name` of the variable and how it should be specified in the config file, also contains the description of the variable, `setting` to point the variable to our defined static variable, also we specified the context to which this variable can be created.
+We create a static variable and a static lifetime for each of these config variables and then declare an initialization function to define each of the config variables via `GucRegistry::define_string_guc` this function will be called for each of the proposed variables and in it we declare the `name` of the variable and how it should be specified in the config file, also contains the description of the variable, `setting` to point the variable to our defined static variable, also we specified the context to which this variable can be created.

 ```rs
 pub static PGD_REDIS_URL: GucSetting<Option<&'static CStr>> =